animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Incidentally, this was all on Christmas, Christmas Eve to Christmas morning/night, but I had nothing to do with that, and though this doesn't help my case to add, I barely knew it was Christmas since my family is Jewish.

 Nobody, not even my mom, was aware of the "circumcision" detail until at least 2022.

-> [!WARNING]
-> As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

 > [!NOTE]
 >